 Mamie Till-Mobley, arguably Argo’s most influential graduate, was a tireless advocate for social justice and education.
-She rose to fame with her brave decision to hold an open casket funeral following the brutal lynching of her son while he was on summer break in Mississippi in 1955.
+She rose to fame with her brave decision to hold an open casket funeral following the brutal lynching of her son, Emmet Till, in 1955.
 Mamie famously stated that she wanted the world to see what had happened to her son, sparking the Civil Rights Movement and bringing lynching to the forefront of social conversation.
 The Mamie Till-Mobley Scholarship is a renewable $2,500 scholarship geared towards students dedicated to a life of fighting for social equality and education for all.

 This scholarship is available to students graduating from Argo Community High School in the 2021-2022 school year.
 A committee will review all completed applications and scholarships will be awarded based on a rubric evaluating the following with an emphasis on Community Involvement: